cloudblog004/fantasticfoodies/content/en/posts/868-steps-to-make-super-quick-homemade-mom-and-39-s-easy-curry-chicken-and-broccoli-with-white-rice.md

 ##### Steps to make Mom&#39;s Easy Curry Chicken 🍗 and Broccoli 🥦 With White Rice:

-1. Pound chicken breasts flat.... season with salt &amp; pepper.... bake in oven for 30 minutes at 375°.... cut into chunks....
+1. Pound chicken breasts flat.... season with salt & pepper.... bake in oven for 30 minutes at 375°.... cut into chunks....
 1. Butter the pan....
 1. Cut the monterey jack cheese with a knife....
 Put the cheese in the pan....
 1. Add evaporated milk (2 cans).......